Jump to Main Content

 What if you can pay the bailiff?

 If you have the money there is the option to pay the bailiff on the doorstep, and in this case, you still don’t have to invite them into your home.
-Make sure you get a receipt to prove you have paid what you owe.
+Make sure to get a receipt to prove you have paid what you owe.

 What if you can’t pay the bailiff?